APLMOOC/APLMOOC/docs/course/ch5/bonus.md

 Next, we have to calculate the intersection of our rays with the environment.
 One way is to do this is to keep moving along our rays in small steps until we are close enough to an object in the environment, which we detect using a function that returns the distance to the nearest object.
 This function should also return negative values for being inside the object, this function is usually called a signed distance function.

 A more efficient solution is to use this distance function to move along our rays by the distance to the nearest object, guaranteeing first that we do not accidentally move beyond the nearest object while moving along our rays, and second that we approach these objects as quickly as possible.
-This approach is called “sphere tracing”.
+This approach is called "sphere tracing".

 <figure>
 <img src="../../assets/5_b_TeadrinkerVisualization.png" style="margin-left: auto; margin-right: auto; display: block;" />